 Necessary storage is on.
 Analytics load only after consent.
 Learn more

 Lawyers and legal professionals already use AI in research, contract analysis and casework, with or without firm policy.
-LearnWize is the learning platform law firms and legal departments use to make that practice responsible: role-based AI training at an academic level, with assessment, certificates and an audit-proof evidence dossier that meets Article 4 of the EU AI Act.
-Built by the lawyers behind Embed AI and the Responsible AI Platform, so it speaks the language of legal practice instead of tech jargon.
+LearnWize is the learning platform law firms and legal departments use to make that practice responsible: role-based AI training at an academic level, with assessment, certificates and an review-ready evidence dossier that helps document measures taken under Article 4 of the EU AI Act.
+Built by the lawyers behind Embed AI and Praxikon, so it speaks the language of legal practice instead of tech jargon.

 Evidence chain